Sugababes: 2011–2018: Original lineup re-formation as Mutya Keisha Siobhán

-2019–present: Reclaiming the Sugababes name and The Lost Tapes
+2019–2024: Reclaiming the Sugababes name and The Lost Tapes

 Buchanan, Buena and Donaghy won back the rights to the group name Sugababes in 2019.
 Later that year, the group appeared with DJ Spoony on his album Garage Classical, covering the 2000 song "Flowers" by Sweet Female Attitude.
-This marks the group's first release under the name Sugababes after years of working as Mutya Keisha Siobhan.
+This marked the group's first release under the name Sugababes after eight years of working as Mutya Keisha Siobhán.
 Their comeback performance took place on The Graham Norton Show on 18 October 2019.
-Following their performance on Graham Norton's show, the group revealed that they were working on new music and a special project for the 20th anniversary of One Touch; however, plans were put on hold due to the COVID-19 pandemic.

-On 11 May 2021, Sugababes released a reworking of 2001 single "Run for Cover" featuring MNEK.
-The same day they announced an expanded 20 Year Anniversary edition of One Touch that would feature unheard demos and remixes from Dev Hynes, Metronomy and others.
-On 22 June 2021, the Sugababes released a Blood Orange remix to One Touch track "Same Old Story".
+Following their performance on Graham Norton's show, the group revealed that they were working on new music and a 20th anniversary project; however, plans were put on hold due to the COVID-19 pandemic.
+On 11 May 2021, Sugababes released a reworking of 2001 single "Run for Cover" featuring MNEK. followed by a Blood Orange remix "Same Old Story", a track from their One Touch album, on 22 June 2021.
+On 1 October 2021 they released an expanded 20 Year Anniversary edition of One Touch, including unheard demos and remixes.
 The album peaked at number 18 on the UK Albums Chart, outperforming the original peak of 26.